Subscribe to updates

 Breaches and Waivers to the Council's Contract Procedural Rules

-This report will provide details of all waivers and breaches to the Contract Procedure Rules (CPRs) for the period between 1 September 2025 and 28 February 2026.
-The report summarises the number of new waivers and breaches recorded for each Directorate since the last audit report in November 2025.
-It notes that since 2017, there has been positive progression in compliance across the Council, with a spike in waivers in October 2020 due to Covid-19 emergency contracts.
-The recommendations are to note the waivers and breaches recorded for the specified period and to note the work undertaken by the Strategic Procurement Team to ensure continued compliance with the CPRs.
+This report was set to provide details of all waivers and breaches to the Council's Contract Procedure Rules (CPRs) for the period between 1 September 2025 and 28 February 2026.
+The report indicated that the number of approved waivers had remained static at nine, while the number of breaches had increased from zero to three.
+The report noted that since 2017, there had been positive progression in compliance across the Council, with a spike in waivers in October 2020 attributed to Covid-19 emergency contracts.
+The committee was asked to note the waivers and breaches recorded for the period and the work undertaken by the Strategic Procurement Team to ensure continued compliance with the CPRs.

 Draft Annual Governance Statement 2025/26